eweast/S4-Validation/README.md

 Example of result: http://jsfiddle.net/ACehg/1

-## Stuff Mentioned That I Do Not Own
+## Things Mentioned That I Do Not Own

 AngularJS by Google @ http://angularjs.org/ AND https://github.com/angular/angular.js